stuckj/snapdump-docker/README.md

 # How it works.

 This image is based on the jobber docker image from here: https://hub.docker.com/_/jobber.
-Jobber is used to run snapdump on a periodic basis (every minute by default).
+Jobber is used to run snapdump on a periodic basis (every hour by default).

 # Usage